Coming Out of Hospital? How to Get a Bed for Home

 1. What do you need a hospital bed to do for you?

-For example, hospital beds can go up and down to help to get in and out of bed.
-Hospital beds with extensive height range can be raised to the carer’s waist level which is a great feature for those who have home-visit carers.
+The main thing to consider before buying a hospital bed is what it's needed for, in relation to the illness the patient has.
+For example, some hospital beds can go up and down to help to get in and out of bed.
+Hospital beds with extensive height ranges can be raised to the carers waist level, which is a great feature for those who have home-visit carers.

 2. How quickly do you need the bed?